Plaid Inc.: History

 Plaid was founded in 2012 by Zach Perret and William Hockey.
 The pair originally attempted to build consumer financial management products, including budgeting and bookkeeping software.
 When confronted with difficulties in connecting bank accounts required for these tools, they decided to pivot their core business focus to a unified banking API.

 On January 13, 2020, Visa announced it intended to acquire Plaid for $5.3 billion.
 Visa CEO Alfred Kelly described the acquisition bid as an "insurance policy" to neutralize a "threat to our important US debit business."
 Visa later abandoned the deal after the United States Department of Justice sued to block it for antitrust reasons.

 Services

 Plaid builds a data transfer network that powers Fintech and digital finance products.
 From the consumer side, this means they allow common apps such as Venmo and Chime to offer banking services without having to develop all the infrastructure themselves.
 For immediate linking of their bank funds, users of the apps are required to share their bank login credentials with Plaid.
 For some banks, Plaid will not receive user credentials and instead users will authorize access to bank data through their bank's portal.

 In October 2020, Plaid announced the "all-new Plaid Link" to reduce the steps necessary to connect financial products.

 The company added an instant payout feature based on the Real Time Payments (RTP) network to the Plaid Transfer product in April 2023.
 The service lets businesses disburse loan payments, payout insurance or wages in real-time.
+On May 15, 2026 Plaid and OpenAI announced a partnership allowing ChatGPT users to link their bank account with ChatGPT via Plaid.